Points of Pride

 The Colonial School District ranks among the best public school districts in the Southeastern Pennsylvania, Southern New Jersey, Maryland and Delaware region.
 For our high school students, participation rates and achievement on Advanced Placement exams and National College Entrance Assessments are higher than state, national and global averages.
 Elementary and middle school students score among the best in Montgomery County and Pennsylvania on state assessments.

-- Plymouth Whitemarsh High School (PWHS) is ranked among the top high schools in Pennsylvania and the country according to the annual ranking released by US News & World Report.
-The magazine rates PWHS fifth in Montgomery County, 25th in Pennsylvania and 1,136th nationally.
-Nearly 20,000 high schools nationwide were considered for the ranking.
+- Plymouth Whitemarsh High School (PWHS) is again considered to be among the top high schools in Pennsylvania and the nation according to the annual rankings released by US News & World Report and The Washington Post.
+US News rates PWHS among the top four percent of public high schools in Pennsylvania and well within the top 10 percent of the 20,487 schools nationwide considered for the rankings.

-- The PWHS class of 2016 included 16 students recognized by the National Merit Scholarship Corporation, including seven finalists.
-Members of the class are receiving scholarships and grants totaling more than $11.8 million over four years.
+- The PWHS Class of 2017 also included 10 students recognized by the National Merit Scholarship Corporation as Commended Scholars.
+Members of the class are receiving scholarships and grants totaling nearly $12.2 million over four years.

 - Colonial students traditionally fare well in state and national competitions.
 Since 2013, District students have won eight first-place trophies at the Technology Student Association National Conference.